Diaconis-Ylvisaker prior penalized likelihood for $p/n \to \kappa \in (0,1)$ logistic regression: Illustration: Describing ``7''

 We test that hypothesis using the likelihood ratio test statistic, the PLR statistic using $\alpha = 1 / (1 + p / n) = 1 / 1.14$, and the rescaled version of it as suggested by Theorem~\ref{thm:likl_ratio_2}.
 The constants $\bs$ and $\sigmas$, required for the rescaled PLR statistic are estimated using the procedure outlined in Section~\ref{sec:unknown_constants} using the training data.
 Both the model with Fourier coefficients, and the model with both coefficient sets, resulted in infinite ML estimates, and perfect fits on the training data.
 As a result, the standard likelihood ratio statistic has value $0$ providing no evidence whatsoever against the hypothesis that the model with only Fourier coefficients is adequate.
 Moreover, due to infinite estimates, the methods of \citet{zhao+etal:2022} cannot be used to examine relevant dimensionality corrections to the statistic.
 The PLR statistic takes value $64.36$, which, when compared to the quantiles of a $\chi^2$ distribution with $64$ degrees of freedom, provides again no evidence against the hypothesis.
-In stark contrast to those conclusions, the rescaled PLR statistic takes value $173.24$, and results in strong evidence in favour of the model with both coefficient sets.
+In stark contrast to those conclusions, the rescaled PLR statistic takes value $173.34$, and results in strong evidence in favour of the model with both coefficient sets.

-Figure~\ref{fig:mfeat-fit} (a) shows the estimated probabilities on the training and test sets, based on the MDYPL estimates of the model with Fourier coefficients only (\texttt{fou}), and the estimated probabilities on the training and test sets from the model with both Fourier and Karhunen-Lo\`eve coefficients (\texttt{fou + kar}), based on the MDYPL estimates and their rescaled versions.
-Firstly, note that, as expected, model \texttt{fou} has difficulties in discriminating between instances of 1, 2, 4, 7 in both the training and test data.
-The model \texttt{fou + kar} does better with MDYPL estimates, and markedly better when based on rescaled MDYPL estimates $\tilde\theta_0$ and $\betady / m$ on both training and test data, where $m$ is the estimate of $\mus$ and $\tilde\theta_0$ is the estimated intercept from the procedure of Section~\ref{sec:unknown_constants}.
+Figure~\ref{fig:mfeat-fit} (a) shows the estimated probabilities on the training and test sets, based on the MDYPL estimates of the model with Fourier coefficients only (\texttt{fou}), and the estimated probabilities on the training and test sets from the model with both Fourier and Karhunen-Lo\`eve coefficients (\texttt{fou+kar}), based on the MDYPL estimates and their rescaled versions.
+As expected, model \texttt{fou} has difficulties in discriminating between instances of 1, 2, 4, 7 in both the training and test data.
+The model \texttt{fou+kar} does better with MDYPL estimates, and markedly better when based on $\tilde\theta_0$ and $\betady / m$ on both training and test data, where $m$ is the estimate of $\mus$ and $\tilde\theta_0$ is the estimated intercept from the procedures of Section~\ref{sec:unknown_constants}.